White House advisers warn of 'unrelenting' COVID-19 spread, 'whole lot of pain' | Health

 "We have adequate PPE (personal protective equipment), our big issue is the humans, the people you need," he said in an interview.
 "It's not about hospital beds.
 It's about trained, specialized providers to take care of those patients."
 As the pandemic threatens to stretch into the winter, with a vaccine still months away, Vinik said hospitals would likely become more strained.

 At a rally in Arizona on Thursday, the president again argued against taking stricter measures against the resurgent virus.
-Biden and fellow Democrats in Congress have excoriated Trump for his handling of the pandemic, which has killed nearly 228,000 people in the United States - the world's highest total.
+Biden and fellow Democrats in Congress have excoriated Trump for his handling of the health crisis that has led to nearly 228,000 COVID-19 deaths in the United States - the world's highest total.

 (Graphic: https://tmsnrt.rs/34pvUyi)